All inventory available through Google partners has a secure connection (SSL) and requires SSL-compliant creatives.

-The snippet will be disapproved, thus being ineligible to win in auctions until corrected, re-reviewed, and approved.
-For RTB buyers, the pre-targeting ad will not be disapproved.
-The disapproval reason will be reported as
+The snippet will be dropped from the auction, thus being ineligible to win in auctions until corrected, re-reviewed, and approved.
+The auction rejection reason will be reported as

 INVALID_SSL_DECLARATION (SSL support declared but not working correctly).

-The bid will be dropped from the auction in the same way that other bids are “post-filtered” (e.g., bidding with a financial product’s creative on inventory where a publisher excluded financial products).
+The bid will be dropped from the auction in the same way that other bids are “post-filtered” (for example, bidding with a financial product’s creative on inventory where a publisher excluded financial products).

 httpsto be compliant?

 https:, depending on the inventory type.
 Only the HTML tag’s text provided to Authorized Buyers will be adapted, so fourth-party calls outside the HTML tag’s text will not be adapted by this macro.
 This macro is not supported for VAST in-stream video.

 buyer_creative_idfor the SSL and non-SSL creative versions?

 buyer_creative_id for SSL and non-SSL versions of creatives.

 RichMediaCapabilityType: RichMediaCapabilitySSL can be used as a part of a unique identifier for a creative, using a separate

 To distinguish between creatives, you should also consider including the SSL status of the creative in your naming convention.